There are two distinct Roman Catholic doctrines pertaining to the authority of the Pope:

 25 This religious submission of mind and will must be shown in a special way to the authentic magisterium of the Roman Pontiff, even when he is not speaking ex cathedra; that is, it must be shown in such a way that his supreme magisterium is acknowledged with reverence, the judgments made by him are sincerely adhered to, according to his manifest mind and will.
 His mind and will in the matter may be known either from the character of the documents, from his frequent repetition of the same doctrine, or from his manner of speaking.

-It's easier to work from the perspective of Papal Primacy, because it applies generally to the Pope at any time, whereas Papal Infallibility is limited by Catholics to an extremely narrow set of circumstances, such that there is only a consensus around a handful of statements that have ever qualified as Ex Cathedra in the entire history of the Church.
+It is easier to analyze the actions of a Pope from the perspective of Papal Primacy, because it applies generally to the Pope at any time, whereas Papal Infallibility is limited by Catholics to an extremely narrow set of circumstances, such that there is only a consensus around a handful of statements that have ever qualified as Ex Cathedra in the entire history of the Church.
+Therefore, this article will examine a Pope from the past in light of the doctrine of Papal Primacy.

 This doctrine was later condemned as heretical, and the Monothelites were all anathematized in the Third Council of Constantinople - including Pope Honorius, by name: